startxfr/sxapi-core/docs/resources/aws_sqs.md

 #### **Parameters**

+-   `options` **object** options used when reading a message to the AWS SQS.
+[AWS SQS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#receiveMessage-property) for more options
 -   `callback` **function** Callback function used to handle the answer.
 If not provided, use an internal default function.
 Callback function must have first parameter set for error boolean and second parameter for result.
     -   `error` **boolean** True if and error occur.
 Response describe this error
     -   `response` **object, array** Content responded for the AWS SQS cluster